 Launch of the Food Poverty Action Plan for Greater Manchester

-Food poverty is a growing concern in Greater Manchester.
-Across the UK one in four parents have skipped meals to make ends meet, half of whom went without food for a whole day, while 4 million children are at risk of malnutrition due to low family incomes.
+Food insecurity is a significant concern in Greater Manchester, impacting many individuals and families.
 End Child Poverty Coalition have reported that more than half of Greater Manchester’s wards have child poverty rates of 25% or more, while the number of food providers for people in need has more than doubled in five years – Greater Manchester Poverty Action (GMPA) has counted and mapped over 170 providers.
 The time has come for a more strategic and better coordinated response to food poverty in our city region.

 The Action Plan sets a series of aims and actions for Greater Manchester to:

-• Build resilience and support communities to plan and adapt to the challenge of food poverty
+• Build resilience and empower communities to manage food insecurity challenges.

 Please use the following link to follow future events.